gabrielluizsouto/aima-study-project1/README.md

   - This course is great because it has the online classes based on the AIMA book and proposed projects

 Here, in this repository, I added the code of the first project. (https://inst.eecs.berkeley.edu/~cs188/su25/projects/proj1/)

+My first commit has the base code, containing skeletons of the search trees that needed to be implemented.
+I added my code in the subsequent commits.